-Examinations & Treatment Protocols
+Examinations & Treatment

 Extracorporeal Shockwave Therapy (ESWT) is a non-invasive and non-surgical solution to chronic pain syndromes.
-Acoustic or sound waves are transferred to the body as kinetic energy to assist in healing and repair of injured tissues.
+Acoustic (sound) waves are transferred to the body as kinetic energy to assist in healing and repair of injured tissues.
 Shockwave therapy offers fast and lasting pain relief and increases the mobility of treated tissues.
 Shockwave is known to be beneficial for a range of conditions, including jumper’s knee, painful shoulder, tennis elbow, heel spur, insertional tendinopathy and pain, chronic tendinopathy and pain, medial tibial stress syndrome, calcification’s, plantar fasciitis and hip pain.

-Electromyography (EMG) uses surface electrodes to measure electrical muscle activity beneath the skin.This technology is useful both diagnostically and in injury rehabilitation.
-To protect your joints, your muscles need to be finely coordinated to switch on and off at exactly the right time with exactly the right amount of force.
-EMG allows us to measure imbalances between muscle groups by showing: timing differences in muscle activation, rate of muscle fatigue and individual and comparative muscle strength.
-EMG allows us to pin point which muscle, and at what particular part of the contraction, weakness and imbalance occur.
+To assist in joint protection, your muscle contractions need to be well coordinated.
+Switching on and off at exactly the right time with exactly the right amount of force.
+With EMG we can measure imbalances in muscle activation timing, muscle fatigue rate and muscle strength both individually and comparatively.
+EMG allows us to pinpoint which muscle, and at what particular part of the contraction, weakness, and imbalance occur.
 By using EMG as a biofeedback tool you, as the patient, can have instantaneous feedback and correction in real time.

 Sympathetic Dominance Protocol